alexhecode/learning-tracker/2020/Logs/developer-log-2020-new.md

 ---

+## September 2

+Still trying to configure Neovim to my liking.

+It's not an easy task as there is so much that can be customised!

+I want to add a lot of the features I like from VSCode into my Vim experience.

+---

 ## August 31

 I am trying to learn Vim!
 Nothing against VSCode, but I couldn't help but be drawn to Vim.